The Gunny Sack

 Halloween Sugar Cookies

-The ingredients needed to make Halloween Cookies are basic sugar cookies dough ingredients with the addition of food coloring and colored sanding sugar.
-Scroll down for the complete recipe with ingredient measurements.
+The ingredients needed to make Halloween Cookies are basic sugar cookie dough ingredients with the addition of food coloring and colored sanding sugar.

 • Shortening: I like using a combination of butter and shortening in my cookie recipes for the best results.